Overview

 Native permission prompt

 The native permission prompt is the browser-controlled dialog that users must accept to subscribe to push notifications from your website.
-This prompt is:
+This prompt is:- Required for subscription

 - Not customizable in appearance, text, or behavior